camronjacobson/clean_pipeline/README.md

 #### Spectrum Utilization Profile
 ![Spectrum Analysis](12_56_38_AM.png)
 *The spectrum allocation chart demonstrates the non-uniform distribution strategy.
 Frequencies 90.0 MHz and 90.4 MHz are heavily utilized (697 and 431 stations respectively), while others are used more sparingly.
-This intelligent allocation reflects the geographic clustering of stations and the effectiveness of our optimization algorithm in maximizing reuse.*
+This intelligent allocation reflects the geographic clustering of stations and the effectiveness of my optimization algorithm in maximizing reuse.*

 #### Interference Network Topology
 ![Network Graph](12_57_01_AM.png)
 *The interference network visualization shows the sparse connectivity pattern (3,690 edges for 2,000 nodes).
-The O(1) complexity classification indicates that our directional modeling successfully reduced the interference graph from a potential O(n²) complete graph to a sparse, manageable structure.*
+The O(1) complexity classification indicates that my directional modeling successfully reduced the interference graph from a potential O(n²) complete graph to a sparse, manageable structure.*

 #### Detailed Performance Metrics
 ![Metrics Tab](12_57_18_AM.png)